omniprime/100-days-of-code/log.md

 **Today's Progress**: Worked on finding the longest word in a string.

 **Thoughts:** For some reason I was not able to get this to work over the hour I had today.
 I kept getting an undefined error when I was trying to get the length of one of my words.
 I will look more at it tomorrow.

+### Day 21: January 23rd, 2017

+**Today's Progress**: Did a couple more basic JavaScript algorithms on FCC.

+**Thoughts:** Really confused why setting a variable to anything but 0 would hurt my code so much.